 Depth of Field is a post-processingA process that improves product visuals by applying filters and effects before the image appears on screen.
 You can use post-processing effects to simulate physical camera and film properties, for example Bloom and Depth of Field.
 More info post processing, postprocessing, postprocess

 See in Glossary effect that simulates the focus properties of a cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary lens.
-A real-world camera can only focus sharply on an object at a specific distance; objects nearer or farther from the camera will be somewhat out of focus.
-The blurring not only gives a visual cue about an object’s distance but also introduces Bokeh which is the term for pleasing visual artifacts that appear around bright areas of the image as they fall out of focus.
+A real-world camera can only focus sharply on an object at a specific distance; objects nearer or farther from the camera will appear slightly out of focus.
+The blurring gives a visual cue about an object’s distance and produces a pleasing visual effect, known as Bokeh in the photography industry.

 New feature in 5.6

 Did you find this page useful?
 Please give it a rating: